SEER Stat Fact Sheets: Bone and Joint Cancer

 At a Glance

-Lifetime Risk: Lifetime risk is the probability of developing or dying from a disease in the course of one's lifespan.
-Based on the most recent data, approximately 0.1 percent of men and women will be diagnosed with bone and joint cancer at some point during their lifetime.
+Lifetime Risk of Developing Cancer: Approximately 0.1 percent of men and women will be diagnosed with bone and joint cancer at some point during their lifetime, based on 2010-2012 data.

 Survival StatisticsShow More